Shannon McLin – Florida Appeals Expert

 Shannon is Board Certified by The Florida Bar in appellate practice and is AV rated by Martindale Hubbell.
-She is also a Certified Circuit and Appellate Mediator.
-Ms. McLin has consistently been named by Florida Trend magazine as a Florida Legal Elite in Appellate Practice and as a Florida Super Lawyer.
-She has also been recognized as one of Florida’s Top 50 Women Lawyers.
+She has consistently been named by Florida Trend magazine as a Florida Legal Elite in Appellate Practice and as a Florida Super Lawyer.
+Shannon has also been recognized as one of Florida’s Top 50 Women Lawyers.

 - Board Certified Appellate Lawyer